 Damon Galgut’s third novel, a fictionalized biography of English author E.M.
 Forster, focuses on Forster’s many years in India and the process of writing his masterpiece, A Passage to India.
 This compact, finely wrought novel also addresses Forster’s unforgiving childhood in England and the homosexuality he feared and repressed throughout his life.
 Psychologically acute without being sentimental, Forster’s relationships are described with compassion and great care.
 Galgut is a master at constructing strange, compelling landscapes, and Arctic Summer shifts seamlessly between staid, restricting England and Cairo and vibrant, pleasantly absurd India.
 Moments of gentle humor shine through the sparse prose, lending Forster a humanity that makes his story all the more heartbreaking.

-Damon Galgut’s 2003 novel The Good Doctor won the Commonwealth Writers Prize (Africa Region) and was shortlisted for the Man Booker Prize.
+Damon Galgut was born in Pretoria.
+His 2003 novel The Good Doctor won the Commonwealth Writers Prize (Africa Region) and was shortlisted for the Man Booker Prize.
 In a Strange Room (Europa, 2010) was also shortlisted for the Man Booker Prize.
+In 2021, Galgut won the Booker Prize for The Promise (Europa, 2021).
 In 2013, Galgut was inducted into the American Academy of Arts and Letters.
 He lives in Cape Town, South Africa.